-If vertical integration is prohibited, a retailer cannot hold a cultivation able to small businesses and for achieving social equity in business ownership (see Chapter 5).
-This conflicts with the vertical integration model the state requires for its medical market.
-Virginia's medical license holders are required to perform all three funcsubstantially fewer licenses available to small businesses, and provide fewer opportunities for promoting social equity in business ownership.
+If vertical integration is prohibited, a retailer cannot hold a cultivation This model is most favorable to small businesses and for achieving social equity in business ownership (see Chapter 5). vertical integration model the state requires for its medical market.
+Virginia's medical license holders are required to perform all three functions (cultivation, prosubstantially fewer licenses available to small businesses and provide fewer opportunities for promoting social equity in business ownership.